 Explain how you would respond if you were present in the plant or control room during an emergency situation.
 Specifically, you should explain why it is never appropriate for an inspector to operate any controls, or to interfere in licensee operations, during routine or emergency situations.

 Describe the general layout of a control room (if applicable).
-Describe examples of restrictions for limits on where an inspector can go in the plant or a control room, with or without permission.
+Describe examples of site-specific restrictions for limits on where an inspector can go in the plant or a control room, with or without permission.

 Describe the basic staffing in the plant and control room (if applicable) and where you would expect to find various operators.